Gather your savings and investment account statements and add up your available funds.

 When your mortgage broker determines your interest rate and loan costs, they will look at your down payment in increments of 5 percent.
 For example, if you have enough saved for a down payment of, say, 8 percent of your home price, think about whether you could save up a little more before buying, or choose a slightly cheaper home, so you can hit the 10 percent mark and receive better loan terms.

-Low-down payment options usually come at increased cost.
+Low-down payment options may come at increased cost.

-At this point in the homebuying process, the numbers you are working with are estimates.
+At this point in the home buying process, the numbers you are working with are estimates.
 It’s a good idea to give yourself a cushion in your estimates, so you’re not left scrambling for money.
 You can also explore additional ways to save for your down payment and additional costs.